 Coral collection and long-term aquarium rearing

 Colonies of Galaxea fascicularis were collected from two locations: the Red Sea (hereafter referred as “Red Sea”) and Hong Kong in the South China Sea (hereafter referred as “Hong Kong”).
-Red Sea colonies (n = 3) were collected from the central Saudi Arabian Red Sea at “Al Fahal” reef (N 22˚18.324’ E 38˚57.930’), at 9-13 m depth in March 2019 (CITES permit 19-SA-000096-PD) and transported to the Ocean2100 aquarium facility at Justus Liebig University Giessen (Germany) (Schubert and Wilke 2018).
+Red Sea colonies (n = 3) were collected from the central Saudi Arabian Red Sea at “Al Fahal” reef (N 22˚18.324’ E 38˚57.930’), at 9-13 m depth in March 2019 (CITES permit 19-SA-000096-PD) and transported to the Ocean2100 aquarium facility at Justus Liebig University Giessen (Germany) where they were maintained in a 7,000 L closed aquarium system composed of several tanks (100-265 L) including a technical tank fitted with protein skimmer, active charcoal filter, phosphate adsorber, algal refugium (Chaetomorpha sp.) with reverse light cycle, and calcium reactor (Schubert and Wilke 2018).
 In the aquarium system, light was provided by white and blue fluorescent lamps with a light:dark cycle of 12:12 h at 130-160 µmol photons m-2 s-1 to approximate light conditions at the collection site (Ziegler et al. 2015).
 Salinity was maintained around 35 and temperature at 26 °C. Colonies were fed daily with a combination of frozen copepods, Artemia, krill, and Mysis.
 Hong Kong colonies (n = 2) were collected from ≤ 5 m depth from Crescent Island (N 22° 31’ 51.035”, E 114° 18’ 53.888) in June 2019 and transported to the University of Hong Kong (HKU), where they were maintained in a 500-L aquarium equipped with a filtration system and protein skimmer, and fed daily with Reef-Roids (Polyplab) and frozen artemia.
 Light intensity, salinity, and temperature conditions were consistent with those maintained in the Ocean2100 facility.

 Menthol bleaching